aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-pdf/_index.md

 Let's walk through the step-by-step instructions for a simple HTML to PDF conversion scenario:

 1. Load an HTML file using one of HTMLDocument() constructors of the [HTMLDocument](https://reference.aspose.com/html/java/com.aspose.html/HTMLDocument) class.
 You can load HTML from a file, HTML code, stream, or URL (see the [Creating an HTML Document](/html/java/working-with-documents/creating-a-document/) article).
 In the example we use `HTMLDocument(address)` constructor that initializes an HTML document from a file.
 1. Create a new [PdfSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/PdfSaveOptions) object.
+Use the empty PdfSaveOptions() constructor to convert with the default save options.
 1. Use the `сonvertHTML(document, options, outputPath)` method of the [Converter](https://reference.aspose.com/html/java/com.aspose.html.converters/Converter) class to save HTML as a PDF file.

 Please review the following Java code snippet, which shows the HTML to PDF conversion process with step-by-step instructions: